Nightscou2018/murselessaps/README.md

 I used a combination of the TI stick, Intel Edison and Sparkfun base board, along with a few other things.
 I was able to order everything from Amazon using Same Day delivery options except the TI Stick and CC Debugger which I got from ti.com.
 They have default shipping of 2 day air for $7.
 * [Purchase List](http://amzn.com/w/10OD9UTHX6TTK)

+There are plenty of other setups to consider, so you should check them out [here](https://github.com/oskarpearson/mmeowlink/wiki) and [here](https://github.com/openaps/docs).

 ###Setting up the software
 1. Set up your Edison
   * [Prepare the Edison for OpenAPS] (https://github.com/oskarpearson/mmeowlink/wiki/Prepare-the-Edison-for-OpenAPS)